 My post-doctoral research project examined the spatial arrangements, interactions, and gender roles within the international "community" in Kabul, Afghanistan in comparison with the "local" Afghan population.
 The geopolitics and geo-economics associated with the placement of International workers and their interactions with Afghans were central to this project.
 I also became increasing interested in the differentiated methods used by Afghans and internationals to provide for their own security in spaces increasingly beset by political violence and a general state of insecurity.

-Fluri, J.L.
-(2013).
-Women.
-The Companion to Critical Geopolitics, Edited by K. Dodds, M. Kuus and J. Sharp.
+2013 Fluri, Jennifer L. “Women” In The Companion to Critical Geopolitics, Edited by Klaus Dodds, Merje Kuus and Joanne Sharp.
 London: Ashgate Publishing (509-527).

-Fluri, J.L.
-(2012).
-Capitalizing on Bare Life: Sovereignty, Exception, and Gender Politics.
-Antipode.
-44(1): 31-50.DOI:10.1111/j.1467-8330.2010.00835.x
+Fluri, Jennifer L. (2012) "Capitalizing on Bare Life: Sovereignty, Exception, and Gender Politics" Antipode.
+44(1): 31-50.

-Fluri, J.L.
-(2011).
-Armored Peacocks and Proxy Bodies: Gender & Geopolitics in Aid/Development Spaces.
-Gender, Place and Culture: A Journal of Feminist Geography, 18 (4): 519-536.
+Fluri, Jennifer L. (2011) Armored Peacocks and Proxy Bodies: Gender & Geopolitics in Aid/Development Spaces" Gender, Place and Culture: A Journal of Feminist Geography, 18 (4): 519-536.

-Fluri, J.L.
-(2009).
-'Foreign Passports Only': Geographies of (Post)Conflict Work in Kabul, Afghanistan.
-Annals of the Association of American Geographers.
+Fluri, Jennifer L. (2009) " 'Foreign Passports Only': Geographies of (Post)Conflict Work in Kabul, Afghanistan" Annals of the Association of American Geographers.
 99(5): 986-994.